wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    <a name="MismatchI"></a>
    I. Kubernetes does not provide a way to communicate with components and cloud <strong>services outside Kubernetes</strong> such as databases, ECS, other EKS clusters, Serverless, Observability platforms, etc. Thus, Kubernetes by default does not by itself enable deep transaction tracing.

+   <a name="MismatchJ"></a>
+   J. Kubernetes is currently not mature when it comes to automatically adding more pods (to scale up) or removing pods (to scale down).

    References:
    * <a target="_blank" href="https://www.youtube.com/watch?v=2Hnz9prnZis">
    Fun With Consul: Build A Service Killswitch</a>